auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_01.md

 Hello, World!!!
 ```

-## Problem #2: "A Message in a Rectangle" (0.4%)
+## Problem #2: A Message in a Rectangle

-Create a program that prints the `I like programming!` greeting surrounded by the asterisk symbols.
+Create a program that prints the `I like programming!` message surrounded by the asterisk symbols.

 ### Sample Output